-On February 8, 2013, the College of Family Physicians of Canada (CFPC) wrote a letter to Ms. Libby Davies MP in support of Bill C-460, Sodium Reduction Strategy for Canada.
-Read the letter.
+The CFPC wrote a letter to MP Libby Davies in support of Bill C-460, An Act respecting the implementation of the Sodium Reduction Strategy for Canada.

-In partnership with numerous health care organizations and citizen groups, the College of Family Physicians of Canada (CFPC) signed on a joint statement of support for Bill C-460, the Sodium Reduction Strategy for Canada Act.
-Read the statement.
+In partnership with many health care organizations and citizen groups, the CFPC signed a joint statement of support for Bill C-460, the Sodium Reduction Strategy for Canada Act.

 Parliamentary proceedings on Bill C-460:

-On February 15, 2013, the College of Family Physicians of Canada (CFPC) wrote a letter to The Honourable Scott Brison MP in support of motion M-315, which directed the Standing Committee on Finance (FINA) to undertake a study on the effects of income inequality.
-Read the letter.
+The CFPC wrote a letter to The Honourable Scott Brison MP in support of motion M-315, which directed the Standing Committee on Finance (FINA) to undertake a study on the effects of income inequality.

-CFPC Letter to the Federal Health Minister Regarding Generic Forms of OxyContin
+Letter to Health Minister Leona Aglukkaq regarding generic forms of OxyContin

-On November 21, 2012, the College of Family Physicians of Canada (CFPC) wrote a letter to federal Health Minister, Leona Aglukkaq, responding to her recent announcement regarding the release of generic forms of OxyContin.
-Read the letter.
+The CFPC wrote a letter to Health Minister Leona Aglukkaq, responding to her recent announcement regarding the release of generic forms of OxyContin.

 Letter to Prime Minister concerning the reduction of Canadian sodium consumption

-In cooperation with our national health care colleagues, the CFPC is pleased to support a letter to Prime Minister Stephen Harper regarding a plan to reduce sodium consumption by Canadians in the interest of their health and well-being.
-Read the letter.
+In cooperation with national health care colleagues, the CFPC supported a letter to Prime Minister Stephen Harper regarding a plan to reduce sodium consumption by Canadians in the interest of their health and well-being.

-On August 12, 2011, the CFPC submitted its 2012 pre-budget brief to the Standing Committee on Finance.
-The brief presented three recommendations focusing on timely access, chronic disease management, and value for money.
-Read the submission.
+The CFPC submitted its 2012 pre-budget brief to the Standing Committee on Finance.
+The brief presented three recommendations on timely access, chronic disease management, and value for money.